debiki/talkyard-prod-one/README.md

 Also, knowing a bit about Docker and Docker containers can be good.

 This is beta software; there might be bugs.

-Feel free to report problems and ask questions in [our support forum](http://www.talkyard.io/forum/latest/support).
+You can report problems and ask questions in [our support forum](http://www.talkyard.io/forum/latest/support).

 If you'd like to install on your laptop / desktop just to test, there's [a Vagrantfile here](scripts/Vagrantfile) — open it in a text editor, and read, for details.

-We haven't yet written instructions about how to configure Gmail, Facebook, GitHub login (which you probably want to do, if you install Talkyard).
+Installation overview: You'll rent a virtual private server (VPS) somewhere, then download and install Talkyard, then sign up for a send-emails service and configure settings, then optionally configure OpenAuth login for Google, Facebook, Twitter, and GitHub.
+And preferably configure off-site backups. — These steps aren't unique to Talkyard.
+Instead it's the same for all self hosted discussion software with social login and emails.

-**Send us an email** (address below) and we'll tell you when we've done that:
+We'll soon write instructions about how to configure email settings and Google & Facebook & GitHub & Twitter login. **Send us an email** (address below) and we'll tell you when we're done writing the instructions: (you could also mention if you want to be one of the first few people who try to follow those instructions, or not)

 `hello at talkyard.io`